zeelos/cp-docker-images/docs/quickstart.rst

           -e KAFKA_OFFSETS_TOPIC_REPLICATION_FACTOR=1 \
           confluentinc/cp-kafka:4.1.0

-  .. note:: The ``KAFKA_ADVERTISED_LISTENERS`` variable is set to ``kafka:9092``.
-This will make Kafka accessible to other
-            containers by advertising it's location on the Docker network.
+   The ``KAFKA_ADVERTISED_LISTENERS`` variable is set to ``kafka:9092``.
+This will make Kafka accessible to other containers by advertising it's location on the Docker network.
 The same |zk| port is specified here as the previous container.

    The ``KAFKA_OFFSETS_TOPIC_REPLICATION_FACTOR`` is set to ``1`` for a single-node cluster.
 If you have three or more nodes, you do not need to change this from the default.